On Tuesday night, Kate Brown ended a record-breaking year for campaign spending and anticipating what could be her last four years in public office.

 Brown said specifically highlighted she has spent a lot of time with Colt Gill, director of the state Department of Education, and she plans to keep meeting with district superintendents throughout the state.
 She wants to understand and replicate successes in the state, like in Eagle Point, where she said schools lowered absenteeism and raised graduation rates.

 Brown plans to tackle these goals with a team that resembles the team now.
-She told the Oregon Capital Bureau in an interview that she does not plan to shuffle staff, although it is common for people to leave after an election cycle.
+She told the Oregon Capital Bureau — a news partner of The Times — in an interview that she does not plan to shuffle staff, although it is common for people to leave after an election cycle.
 Chief of Staff Nik Blosser, who came on in January 2017, will remain.

 On her upcoming budget, to be released in December, Brown wouldn't disclose much.
 She said this budget will be easier to balance than last, when the state faced a deficit creeping toward $2 billion.
 This time around, she said, it's a manageable $800 million, fully due to funding the Oregon Health Plan.